C4Q/AC-Android/cohort_5.4/unit_05/05_02_retrofit_query_and_path_parameters.md

 https://github.com/JDVila/storybook/blob/master/echinoderms.json
 ```

-The url does not change based on what we need from it - it ismply is, and is call as-is.
+The url does not change based on what we need from it - it simply is, and is called as-is.

 This url consists of two parts...